nerdammer/spark-hbase-connector/README.md

 You are done.
 HBase now contains *100* rows in table *mytable*, each row containing two values for columns *mycf:column1* and *mycf:column2*.

 ### With Timestamp:

+If the last column match **timestamp** will be set as timestamp on the Hbase record, the others will be assigned to columns.

 ```scala
 val rdd = sc.parallelize(1 to 100)